hardboydu/notebook/Performance-Optimization/Books/Systems-Performance-Enterprise-and-the-Cloud-Second-Edition/chapter-07-Memory.md

 Managed by both hardware and software, the process virtual address space is a range of virtual pages that are mapped to physical pages as needed.
 The addresses are split into areas called segments for storing the thread stacks, process executable, libraries, and heap.
 Examples for 32-bit processes on Linux are shown in Figure 7.10, for both x86 and SPARC processors.

-![Figure 7.10 Example process virtual memory address space](./chapter-07/07-10.png) *Figure 7.10 Example process virtual memory address space*
+![Figure 7.10 Example process virtual memory address space](./chapter-07/07-10.png)
+<p align="center">Figure 7.10 Example process virtual memory address space

 On SPARC the kernel resides in a separate full address space (which is not shown in Figure 7.10).
 Note that on SPARC it is not possible to distinguish between a user and kernel address based only on the pointer value; x86 employs a different scheme where the user and kernel addresses are non-overlapping.<sup>5</sup>